mdolab/MACH-Aero/machAeroTutorials/intersection_surface_collar.rst

 .. note::

-    For this tutorial, we assume that you have completed the :ref:`MACH-Aero ICEM tutorial <mach-aero:aero_icem>` and that the component meshes are ready.
+    For this tutorial, we assume that you have an understanding of your meshing tool and that the component meshes are ready, either from the input files or your own.

 #. ``.tin`` files for the wing and fuselage geometries are located in ``meshing/surface``.
    Load both geometry files into a project.